 The trip ends by crossing the Dornoch Firth, or take time to explore the Black Isle by Cromarty, before reaching the Highland capital Inverness.
 We can arrange additional nights here or further south as suits.

 Following the North Coast 500 touring route, from Inverness to the west coast by Torridon, Ullapool, then along the “top” of Sutherland to Thurso, and finally down the East coast to Dornoch.
 Can be taken in reverse order.

 £770 per person for March, April and October, £780 per person for May to September.

-Prices based on 2 adults sharing double or twin ensuite rooms for 8 nights on a bed and breakfast basis in our hand-picked selection of small hotels and guesthouses.
+Price is based on 2 adults sharing double or twin ensuite rooms for 8 nights on a bed and breakfast basis in our hand-picked selection of small hotels and guest houses.

 Before your departure, you will receive personalised holiday information including full directions and recommended routes from your specified starting point, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.